ralphpina/Android-Permissions-Manager/README.md

 # Android Permissions Manager
 Easily manage Android Marshmellow and up runtime permissions.

 This library is backwards compatible.
 In pre-Marshmallow devices permissions are returned as given.
-This is done using the Support Library methods for permissions.
+This is done using the Android Support library ```ActivityCompat``` and support ```Fragment``` methods for permissions.

+# Including Library
+Right now the entire ```library``` module needs to be imported into your project.
+However, I plan to have it up in Maven before 1.0.

+# Usage
+Right now the library supports the following permissions.
+See [Request Other Permissions][#Request Other Permissions] to see how to use this library for permissions not listed below.
+Namely SENSORS and SMS.

 # Never Ask Again
 If the user has selected "Never ask again" you can intent into the app's settings using the following: